joshua-decoder/joshua-decoder.github.com/5.0/scale2013-tutorial.md

 ---
 layout: default
 category: links
-title: Notes for running the Joshua Pipeline at HLTCOE
+title: SCALE 2013 Joshua tutorial
 ---

 If you're running Joshua on the HLTCOE file servers, you're in luck, because if anything the Joshua